 The Headwaters are accessed via the Challenger or Headwater lifts.
 From there, a ridge hike delivers even more steep and deep terrain that also serves as a popular venue for Freeride competitions.
 If departing from the Mountain Village base area, skiers won’t be able to see the Headwaters lines before they begin the hike.
 Ride the Six Shooter lift before taking on the Headwaters to get a great view of the chutes and understand why these steep and technical chutes are triple black diamonds.

 The Bowl and Big Couloir:

 The Big Couloir

 The Big Couloir is Big Sky’s most famed ski run.
 Those riding the Lone Peak Tram can not help but stare at this 1,400 vertical foot couloir, whose beauty is simultaneously inspiring and terrifying.
-To ski “The Big” as locals refer to it, you must first check in with ski patrol, who require an avalanche beacon and experienced partner to drop in.
+To ski “The Big” as locals refer to it, you must first check-in with ski patrol, who require an avalanche beacon and an experienced partner to drop in.

 Along the ridge top, the couloir reaches upwards of 50 degrees in steepness.
 Both style and technical ability are required to make this top section look good for those heading up the Lone Peak Tram.
 Halfway through, the steepness drops to 35-40 degrees and offers wide-open turns for the remaining 1,000+ vertical of descent.